 Description Related independence threat Period provided / duration Safeguards adopted and reasons considered to be effective We have identified one threat of familiarity.
 Norfolk Constabulary has employed a former member of EY as a Financial Accountant from February 2016.
 The employee's role includes preparing working papers for the financial statements audit for the PCC for Norfolk and the CC of Norfolk Constabulary.
-The Financial Accountant had previously worked with EY.
 From February 2016 The audit team, below manager level, consists of staff who had not previously worked with the Financial Accountant at EY.